Read our newest book, Fundamentals of DevOps and Software Delivery, for free!

 HMAC, KMAC

 Much of this blog post focused on storing data securely.
-Let’s now move on to Part 9 [coming soon], where you’ll learn more about data storage, including how to use SQL, NoSQL, queues, warehouses, and file stores.
+Let’s now move on to Part 9, where you’ll learn more about data storage, including how to use SQL, NoSQL, queues, warehouses, and file stores.

 Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing production software, published by O’Reilly Media!